pakohler/jenkronize/README.md

 ## Building

-Builds are currently using Go version 1.12.9
+- You must have Go version 1.12.9 installed

-External dependencies include:
-- `github.com/go-yaml/yaml`
-- `github.com/cavaliercoder/grab`
+- Run `./build`
-They can be installed with eg. `go get github.com/go-yaml/yaml`

-Once the dependencies are installed, simply `cd` into the top-level directory of the repository and `go build .`